Ever wondered why our ancestors did not wear shoes or slippers and they lived very long lives and did not get sick as often?

 The good news is we can get grounded very easily.
 If the weather and schedule permits, walk barefoot for a half-hour or more, go outside, bask in the fresh air and see what a difference that makes on your pain or stress level.
 Sit, stand, or walk on soil, grass or sand - these are all conductive surfaces from which your body can draw the Earth’s energy from.

 For many people, however, there isn’t time in their busy days to go out barefoot.
 There are, fortunately, indoor options.
-Investing in grounding products, such as grounding mats or straps, can be used to remain electrically grounded to the earth while sleeping, relaxing, or working.
+Investing in grounding products, such as grounding sheets or straps, can be used to remain electrically grounded to the earth while sleeping, relaxing, or working.